w3c/wai-curricula/content/index.md

 * **procurer** &mdash; to include requirements in a training Request for Proposals (RFP)
 * **hiring manager** &mdash; to compare competencies assessed for different certificates

-This resource provides guidance and encourages customization based on your situation.
-It suggests learning outcomes for each module.
-Yet, it does not prescribe duration, effort, or accreditation.

 ## Structure and Terminology